Covered Interest Rate Parity (CIRP)

 For example, say Country A’s currency is being traded at par with Country B’s currency, but the interest rate in Country A is 8%, and the interest rate in country B is 6%.
 Hence, an investor would see it beneficial to borrow in B’s currency, convert it to A’s currency in the spot market and then reconvert the investment proceeds back into currency B.

-However, to repay the loan taken in currency B, the investor will need to enter into a forward contract to convert the currency from A to B. Covered interest rate parity comes into the picture when the forward rate being used to convert the currency from A to B eliminates all potential profits from the transaction, and removes the opportunity of risk-free profits, and puts the non-arbitrage condition in place.
+However, to repay the loan taken in currency B, the investor will need to enter into a forward contract to convert the currency from A to B. Covered interest rate parity comes into the picture when the forward rate is used to convert the currency from A to B eliminates all potential profits from the transaction, and removes the opportunity of risk-free profits, and puts the non-arbitrage condition in place.

 Covered Interest Rate Parity vs. Uncovered Interest Rate Parity